Magento 2 Admin URL: How to set a custom Admin URL

 Default Admin URL and Path:

-For the sake of security, it is recommended to change the default URL for a custom one.
+For the sake of security, it is recommended to change the default Magento 2 admin URL to a custom one.
 It’s highly advised to avoid the default ‘admin’ or the commonly used ‘backend’ names.
 This will help you avoid determined attackers and reduce exposure to scripts that try to break into Magento websites.

-¡Any mistakes made during the Admin URL and path change can result in access denial and can be corrected only from the server!
+Any mistakes made during the Magento 2 change of administration URL in the database and the path change can result in access denial and can be corrected only from the server!
 Do not try to change the URL unless you know how to edit configuration files on the server!

 Magento 2 Admin URL change